Tree House Recovery Colorado

 Signs of Xanax Abuse

-If you or someone you know is facing difficulties breaking free from Xanax addiction, our specialized benzo addiction treatment program in Denver, Colorado is available to provide support and make a positive impact on individuals seeking to overcome this substance use disorder.
+If you or someone you know is facing difficulties breaking free from Xanax addiction, our specialized Benzo addiction treatment program in Denver, Colorado, provides the necessary support to positively impact an individual working to overcome this substance use disorder.

 Physical Signs of Xanax Misuse:

-Xanax and other benzodiazepines are classified as hypnotic sedatives designed to reduce brain activity to address conditions such as panic attacks, anxiety, insomnia, and seizures.
-However, when misused, these drugs can lead to several physical manifestations, including:
+Xanax and other benzodiazepines are classified as hypnotic sedatives, which reduce brain activity to alleviate panic attacks, anxiety, insomnia, and seizures.
+Unfortunately, the drugs can lead to several physical manifestations when misused, including:

 1. Physical weakness